Tenkasi Kasi Viswanathar Temple: A Complete Travel Guide

 Legend and History of Kasi Viswanathar Temple

-According to legend, King Parakkirama Pandyan desired to worship Kasi Viswanathar and was about to start his journey to Kasi, when Lord Shiva appeared in his dream and instructed him to follow an army of ants and built the temple where the anthill ended.
+According to legend, King Parakkirama Pandian longed to worship Lord Kasi Viswanathar at Varanasi.
+However, before beginning his journey, Lord Shiva appeared in his dream and guided him to follow an army of ants.
+Consequently, the king constructed the temple at the spot where the ants formed an anthill, marking it as a divinely chosen site.

 Temple Timings in Kasi Viswanathar Temple